BonusBank/bonusbank_docs/docs/general-info/social-feed.md

 - **From our colleagues to us.**
 - **Between our colleagues.**

-These Token transfers are displayed only in the Social Feed because the senders answered "Yes" to the question "Should the message be public?" and that's why we get to see this recognition, bonus and/or challenge and of course we also see the public ones where we are involved in ourselves.
+These Token transfers are displayed only in the Social Feed because the senders answered "Yes" to the question "Should the message be public?" and that's why we get to see this recognition or bonus and of course we also see the public ones where we are involved in ourselves.
 We can also see the details by simply selecting the transaction, and we can review and optionally “like” the feedback provided or the reason for the transfer.

 ### How the social feed works